CIRA-Pulsars-and-Transients-Group/vcstools/README.md

 Credit
 ======
-If you use the MWA beamformer please give give credit by citing:
+If you use the MWA beamformer please give credit by citing:
 [Ord et al. (2019)](https://ui.adsabs.harvard.edu/abs/2019PASA...36...30O/abstract)